kashvitak/kashvitak_langgraph_MAT496/README.md

 when we do update_state, the reducer add_messages will append the message unless we provide the ID and then it will overwrite. as we run update_states, we are adding new forked checkpoints to this list in our thread;

+CHANGES-
+I changed the nodes in the graph and the question

 -----Notebook2- sub-graph--------

 subgraphs allow us to create and manage different states within different parts of your graph which is useful for multiagent systems;